tvheadend/tvheadend-documentation/docs/webui/config_timeshift.md

 <div class="admonition danger">
 <p class="admonition-title">Warning</p>
-<p>Unless you have adequate storage, or monitor use, enabling this option
+<p>Unless you know that you have adequate storage, or you monitor resource
-could cause your system to slow down or crash completely!</p>
+use carefully, enabling this option could cause your system to slow down or crash completely!</p>
 </div>

 Changes to any of these settings must be confirmed by pressing the ‘Save